aiez/eg/README.md

 src='https://coveralls.io/repos/github/aiez/eg/badge.svg?branch=master' alt='Coverage Status' /></a></p>

-Please pretend, just for a moment, that you live in a world full of simple things. the world is very simple.
-If that world, on the value of simplicity.
-What if, just for moment, you pretended that all the  world, and all its contents, are very simple.
-In s is simple.

-was an inherently simple place and that the complexity we perceive
+Please pretend, just for a moment, imagine that very quickly, we can find the simple models that  let us succinctly descrine the world around us.
+In that world, models are easy to grow and maintain.
+Such models can be easily understood, so we can use them to find what matters most (or least).
+Further we audit such models to find and fixes sources of biases in their conclusions.
+Lastly, such models are not resource intensive to build or deploy so anyone can build them and everyone everywhere can use them.

+Do you live in that work?
+Have you checked?
-Before you waste time and money (and   much CPU) to build complex and opaque AI models, maybe you should first try something simpler?
+Before you waste time and money (and   much CPU) to build complex and opaque AI models, have you first tried something simpler?

 For example, all the AI methods explored here are quick to code and fast to run.
 If you applied them to your problems then, at  the